smp46/FileFerry/README.md

 ## Getting Started

-The recommended way to use FileFerry is via the [Github Pages](https://fileferry.smp46.me) hosted version, it is deployed straight from the `gh-pages` branch right here in the repo.
+The recommended way to use FileFerry is via the [Github Pages](https://fileferry.xyz) hosted version, it is deployed straight from the `gh-pages` branch right here in the repo.

 Otherwise, follow these steps to get FileFerry running locally.
 I run the backend externally (on a seperate remote machine) to the front-end, your mileage may vary as to how well this would or wouldn't work on a single host.

-**This section requires updating regarding what needs to be changed to get this running under a different domain (that isn't smp46.me), stay tuned for that.**
+**This section requires updating regarding what needs to be changed to get this running under a different domain (that isn't fileferry.xyz), stay tuned for that.**

 ### Prerequisites